 Having a quick review of your brand goals can help you to understand specific steps you can use to create a brand voice that will help shape your goals as well as help you in achieving such goals.

-For example, if your overall goal is to come off as an innovative brand, using a certain kind of voice can help position you as such, before your audience.
+For example, if your overall goal is to come off as an innovative brand, using a certain kind of voice in your content marketing, product design and overall brand positioning can help position you as such, before your audience.

-Same thing goes for a brand that wants to sound more authoritative or be recognized as the leader in a particular niche.
+Same thing goes for a brand that wants to sound more authoritative or be recognized as the leader or thought leader in a particular niche.
 Using your brand goals, you can always shape your brand voice.

 Evaluate your Mission Statement